SwiftCode123/TryHackMe-Room-Writeups/Cyber Defense Framework/Pyramid Of Pain/README.md

 - Answer: `50.87.136.52`

 ### Read the following report to answer this question.
 What is the first domain name the malicious process ((PID 1632) attempts to communicate with?
-- The domain name associated with that IP address is listed below
+- The domain name associated with that IP address is listed below under `DNS Requests`
 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/5349cc4c-c1e8-4d51-9c69-e23acc0b814c" />
 </p>